-- (1) Unless otherwise provided by this Rule, or by order of the Hearing Officer, the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall make available for inspection and copying by any Respondent, Documents prepared or obtained by Interested Staff in connection with the investigation that led to the institution of proceedings.
-Such Documents include but are not limited to: - (A) requests for information issued pursuant to Rule 8210; - (B) every other written request directed to persons not employed by Nasdaq to provide Documents or to be interviewed; - (C) the Documents provided in response to any such requests described in (A) and (B) above; - (D) all transcripts and transcript exhibits; and - (E) all other Documents obtained from persons not employed by Nasdag. - (2) The Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation shall promptly inform the Hearing Officer and each other Party if, after the issuance of a complaint, requests for information under Rule 8210 are issued under the same investigative file number under which the investigation leading to the institution of disciplinary proceedings was conducted.
+- (1) Unless otherwise provided by this Rule, or by order of the Hearing Officer, the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] shall make available for inspection and copying by any Respondent, Documents prepared or obtained by Interested Staff in connection with the investigation that led to the institution of proceedings.
+Such Documents include but are not limited to: - (A) (E) No change. - (2) The Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] shall promptly inform the Hearing Officer and each other Party if, after the issuance of a complaint, requests for information under Rule 8210 are issued under the same investigative file number under which the investigation leading to the institution of disciplinary proceedings was conducted.
 If Interested Staff receives Documents pursuant to a request for information under Rule 8210 after Documents have been made available to a Respondent for inspection and copying as set forth in paragraph (a), and if such Documents are material and relevant to the disciplinary proceeding in which such Respondent is a Party, the additional Documents shall be made available to the Respondent not later than 14 days after the Interested Staff receives such Documents.
 If a hearing on the merits is scheduled to begin, Interested Staff shall make the additional Documents available to the Respondent not less than ten days before the hearing.
-If Interested Staff receives such Documents ten or fewer days before a hearing on the merits is scheduled to begin or after such hearing begins, Interested Staff shall make the additional Documents available immediately to the Respondent. - (3) Nothing in subparagraph (a)(1) shall limit the discretion of the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation to make available any other Document or the authority of the Hearing Officer to order the production of any other Document.
+If Interested Staff receives such Documents ten or fewer days before a hearing on the merits is scheduled to begin or after such hearing begins, Interested Staff shall make the additional Documents available immediately to the Respondent. - (3) Nothing in subparagraph (a)(1) shall limit the discretion of the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] to make available any other Document or the authority of the Hearing Officer to order the production of any other Document.